 The food, pharmaceutical, logistics and transportation, and information technology industries all require the use of temperature logs to ensure compliance with FDA regulations.
 Learn what to include in each log according to the industries in the article below.
 Simplify and improve your temperature monitoring with Lumiform’s digital checklists and templates.

 Monitoring temperature is primarily used for quality assurance.
-With a temperature template or log, you can comprehensively document temperature measurements in storage areas, refrigerators, and freezers.
+With a body temperature record sheet, you can comprehensively document temperature measurements in storage areas, refrigerators, and freezers.
 By doing so, you can prevent the spoilage of food or goods that may harm consumers and instigate litigative action.

 1. Facts about the food industry and temperature logs